amir2000.nl photography logo

 In the heart of Amsterdam, where the city squares open wide and the past still whispers, stands the Royal Palace on the Dam.

-It has watched over centuries of ceremony, quiet state visits, and public gatherings.
+It has watched over centuries of ceremony, quiet state visits, and public gatherings that shaped the city’s memory.

-Amsterdam is celebrating 750 years, and even this grand old building seemed to breathe with a bit more life.
+This year feels different because Amsterdam marks 750 years and the old building seems to breathe with a bit more life.

-I stood still for a moment and just listened to the silence.
+I stood still for a moment and listened to the silence that lives between footsteps and soft voices.

 Camera: Canon EOS R5 Mark II | Lens: EF24-70mm f/2.8L II USM